Sher-Chowdhury/codingbee_docs/categories/kubernetes/04_pods/pods.md

 pod-httpd   1/1       Running   0          8s        172.17.0.5   minikube
 ```

-Here we can see tha ta new pod has been created.
+Here we can see tha the new pod has been created.
 The pod's name is 'pod-httpd' which is exactly the name we asked for in our yaml file's metadata.name setting.
-Tto get more detailed info about our pod, we can use the 'describe' subcommand:
+Also pod has it's very own private IP auto-assigned to it.
+To get more detailed info about our pod, we can use the 'describe' subcommand:

 ```bash
 kubectl describe pods pod-httpd